grassroot-software/grassroot_curriculum/foundations/introduction/introduction_to_web_development.md

 The **back end** refers to the guts of the application, which live on the server.
 The back end stores and serves program data to ensure that the front end has what it needs.
 This process can become very complicated when a website has millions of users.
 Back-end developers use programming languages like Java, Python, Ruby, and JavaScript to work with data.

 **Full-stack developers** are comfortable working with both the front and back ends.
-At The Odin Project, we focus on teaching you full-stack development, covering all aspects of web development.
+At The Grassroot Project, we focus on teaching you full-stack development, covering all aspects of web development.

 For more detail, Udacity has a great blog post on this topic: [3 Web Dev Careers Decoded: Front-End vs Back-End vs Full Stack](https://www.udacity.com/blog/2020/12/front-end-vs-back-end-vs-full-stack-web-developers.html)